Moonstroke/C-Array/README.md

 This repo defines structures for dynamically-allocated arrays.

-I needed one for the big project I'm working on, [A Point & Click library in plain C] (https://github.com/Moonstroke/C-SDL-Point-Click), using the SDL version 2.
+I needed one for the big project I'm working on, [A Point & Click library in plain C](https://github.com/Moonstroke/C-SDL-Point-Click), using the SDL v2.

 ## Usage